I am

 coaching page

-The study summarizes what is known about SRFOs
+The study summarizes what is known about SRFOs based on existing

-physiology, psychology, sleep, dreaming, anthropology and spirituality.
-While Kinsey noted that there is no single
+While Kinsey noted that there is no single factor or cluster of factors

-in an individual history, the strongest predictors in his research were
+that is predictive of SRFOs in an individual history, the strongest predictors

-suggests that overall, sleep mentations are more
+Today research suggests that overall, sleep mentations are more

 continuous than compensatory, and that sexual content and orgasmic experience

-during sleep are more likely among women who think about sex when awake.
-Waking cognitions include memory, fantasy,
+during sleep are more likely among women who think about sex when awake.� Waking cognitions include memory, fantasy,

-desire, imagination, prosexual attitudes, knowledge
+desire, imagination, prosexual attitudes, knowledge of SRFOs, and

-and the orgasmic reflex.
-It is likely
+familiarity/safety with sexual pleasure and the orgasmic reflex.� It is likely that formal education,

-cultural factors also influence these sleep mentations.
-Orgasmic responses during sleep seem more
+Orgasmic responses during sleep seem more likely when there is some

-likely when there is some level of autonomic nervous system arousal before
+level of autonomic nervous system arousal before sleep, including both

-arousal from waking orgasms or other sexual behavior; however, this arousal may
+other sexual behavior; however, this arousal may also be due to hormonal

-also be due to hormonal fluctuations, physical exercise, or emotional states
+fluctuations, physical exercise, or emotional states such as anxiety, or

-is likely that SRFOs occur more frequently among
+might serve a compensatory role in maintaining system homeostasis.�� It is likely that SRFOs occur more

-appear to be neither unhealthy nor rare.
+neither unhealthy nor rare.�

-Findings of the study suggest that the term female nocturnal orgasms needs to be replaced with the term Sleep-Related
+Findings of the study suggest that the term female nocturnal orgasms needs to be replaced with the term� Sleep-Related

 Female Orgasms, which is a more accurate designation of the phenomenon